-Children's Holiday Club Team in Thailand
+Children's Holiday Club Team B in Thailand in October

 These are opportunities for missionaries' children to have a break from intense cross-cultural experiences, and to holiday and enjoy socialising with other Western children from their parents' home culture.
 Your role is to enhance that experience for them.